andyivanhoe/b2b_DV_intensity/README.md

-# ClaireDataAnalysis
+# Andy Data Analysis

-Scripts and tools for automated image processing for Claire PhD project
+Scripts and tools for automated image processing for Andy's project of cell polarity and adherens junctions

-v 1.0
+Codebase written by Doug Kelly for Claire's PhD project: v 1.0
 Doug Kelly
 https://www.linkedin.com/in/doug-kelly-794a8736
 2016-03-11

+Forked this code in November 2017, with Doug and myself tinkering to achieve my image processing needs.

+Renamed this repo 2017-11-15 to represent divergence from the purpose of Claire's orginal code

+Getting started:

+In MATLAB command line type:
+>> krox_20_base();

+REAME from original repo:

+# ClaireDataAnalysis
+Scripts and tools for automated image processing for Claire PhD project Various software tools written for analysis of lumen opening and membrane retraction in zebrafish.

 Getting started: